logo

 Patrick L. Cooney ‘Drogheda Harp Society’ Journal of the Old Drogheda Society 1976 p.
 38-40

 A short and curious note of the harp & temperance society set up in Drogheda in the early 1840s.
 A teacher was brought from Belfast and there were 15 or 16 students; harps were made by a Drogheda carpenter.
-The quotes concentrate much more on the temperance side of things and it is not clear what kind of harps were used.
-More research is needed.
+The quotes concentrate much more on the temperance side of things.

 This article lists and compares the notes required to play each of the pieces in Lawes's early 17th century compositions, and suggests how a harp to play them might be tuned.
 There is also some discussion of the nature of the sources, and of what kind of harp was intended - this author favouring a chromatic Irish harp.

-Some background to the 'tuning prelude' collected by Edward Bunting from Denis O'Hampsey.
+Some background to the “tuning prelude” collected by Edward Bunting from Denis O’Hampsey.
+Online at ITMA

 Seán Donnelly ‘An Irish harper in the Royal Musick’ Ceol, Vol VI no. 2, April 1984